 A roof leak during a North Texas storm can feel urgent because water moves fast.
 The visible drip may not be directly under the roof opening, and the first few minutes are usually about protecting people, valuables, and the interior before anyone diagnoses the roof.
+When we get emergency calls across Frisco, Plano, McKinney, and Allen, the storm has often already passed and the homeowner is watching a stain spread on the ceiling.

 This guide is not a repair quote.
 Frame Restoration documents observed roof conditions and prepares written construction scopes.
+Coverage and claim decisions stay between you and your insurer.

 First: protect people and avoid electrical hazards